 A utility billing company had a rather good average Quality Score of 6.5, meaning they were getting an average CPC discount of more than 20%.
 However, we don’t believe in settling for “good enough,” so we made improvements to ad groups, keywords, ads, and landing pages over the next 6 years.
 As a result, the company’s average Quality Score increased 37% to 8.9.

-Over those 6 years, the CPC discounts for Quality Score increased and compounded until the company had saved an estimated total of $1.5 million just on costs per click.
+Over those 6 years, the CPC discounts for Quality Score increased and compounded until the company had saved an estimated total of $1.5 million just on CPC.
 This amount is over and above what they would have saved had their average Quality Score remained at 6.5.

-If you’d like to learn more about how one metric within Google Ads can have such a profound impact on costs per click and thus ROAS, or if you’d like to know which steps to take to improve Quality Score, contact us to talk about paid search performance.
+If you’d like to learn more about how one metric within Google Ads can have such a profound impact on CPC and thus ROAS, or if you’d like to talk about which steps to take to improve your ads’ Quality Score, get in touch with us.